FrancescaSrc/AzureND/project1/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

-If and when the webapps reaches a more mature fase as a real product and will need more compute power, VMs would be an option to consider for migration from the current App Service.
-In this case the costs would be higher but less important since the App reached a maximum of resources allocated for the App Service and has been therefore sucessfull.
+If and when the webapps reaches a more mature phase as a real product and will need more compute power, VMs would be an option to consider for migration from the current App Service.
+In this case the costs would be higher but less important since the App reached a maximum of resources allocated for the App Service and has been therefore successfull.
 To maintain its success and continue its growth, a new development stack will probably be needed with more concern for security of the user data and for testing.
-The VMs will offer more control on the development and the technlogy stack and might lead to different software solution in terms of operating system and development languages used.
+The VMs will offer more control on the development and the technology stack and might lead to different software solution in terms of operating system and development languages used.
 In such a scenario, a set of VMs rather than a lightweight App Service would be a more suitable choice.